 Question: "What does it mean that iron sharpens iron?"

-The Proverb also indicates the need for constant fellowship with one another.
+The proverb also indicates the need for constant fellowship with one another.
 Man was not made to be alone, for did not the Lord God say this, even before the Fall (Genesis 2:18)?
-How much more, then, after the Fall of Man, do we need to come together with our brothers and sisters in Christ for seasons of fellowship and prayer.
-Clearly this was recognized by the saints of the early church (Acts 2:42-47) who “devoted themselves” to the teaching, fellowship, communion, and prayer, all corporate activities that provided opportunities for sharpening one another.
-The result was that they were “filled with awe” and when they met together, they praised God for the favor they found with one another.
+How much more, then, after the Fall of Man, do we need to come together with our brothers and sisters in Christ for seasons of fellowship and prayer?
+Clearly, this was recognized by the saints of the early church (Acts 2:42–47), who “devoted themselves” to teaching, fellowship, communion, and prayer, all corporate activities that provided opportunities for sharpening one another.

 © Copyright 2002-2014 Got Questions Ministries.